cfsimplicity/spreadsheet-cfml/README.md

  - the library can be stored as a singleton in application scope
  - the functions work more like those in ACF: you pass in an existing workbook explicitly as the first argument.
 - `read()` method offers all the features of the `<cfspreadsheet action="read">` tag in script in addition to the basic options of `SpreadsheetRead()`.
-- Offers additional convenience methods, e.g. `downloadFileFromQuery()`.
+- Offers a number of additional functions (see below)
 - Uses a newer version of the java POI library (3.14).
 - Fixes various outstanding bugs/omissions.
-- No dependency on Railo/Lucee within the included jar files.
+- No dependency on Lucee within the included jar files.
 - Written entirely in Lucee script.

 ##Downsides